machellerogden/shellspec/README.md

 If an entire spec is loaded at compile time, consider the space and time complexity of loading and parsing what might be a 100k line spec file just to run a single sub-command.
-The performance implications not ideal.
+The performance implications are not ideal.

 The right EL, if applied dynamically at runtime, could side-step the concerns around space complexity, but in all the ELs I'm currently aware of, expressions